NicolaNardino/TCPMessaging/README.md

 - Multithreaded TCP server.
 - Multithreaded TCP clients runner.
 - A well-defined client/ server protocol.
-- JAX-WS web service to interact with MongoDB, implemented by a servlet.
+- JAX-WS (SOAP) and JAX-RS (RESTful) web services to interact with MongoDB.
 - Web service authentication layer by passing caller credentials in the web service request context http headers.
 - Servlet context listener used to initialize a MongoDB cient and store it to the servlet context.
 - Client and server SOAP handlers.